 The two-member commission is probing the reasons behind the violence that broke out on January 1 last year, when thousands had gathered in the area to mark the 200th anniversary of the Battle of Bhima Koregaon.

 Accused Milind Ekbote was booked under the SC/ST (Prevention of Atrocities) Act following a complaint lodged by Anita Savale, a Dalit woman.
 Another Hindutva leader, Sambhaji Bhide, was a co-accused in the FIR.

-Prakash Ambedkar was one of the key speakers at the one-day conference held at Shaniwarwada in Pune on December 31, to mark the 200th anniversary of the Battle of Bhima Koregaon on January 1.
+Police have alleged that organisers of the Elgaar Parishad — a one-day conference held at Shaniwar Wada on December 31, 2017 as part of events to mark the 200th anniversary of the Battle of Bhima Koregaon — have links with the CPI-Maoist.